JoseCorreaMorales/Node-REST-API/README.md

 # Database
 This project uses MongoDB as the database (Mongo Atlas).
 The database connection is established in the database/index.js file.
-The database name is "node-rest-api" and the collection names are "products", "sales" and "users".
+The database name is "catalog" and the collection names are "products", "sales" and "users".

 ## Configuration
 Configuration options can be set in the config.js file.